Registration takes place on Sunday at 5:00 pm the week your camper is attending (or Wednesday at 5:00 pm for Ao-Wa-Kiya First Class, Week 2).

 No suggestive or immodest clothing is allowed.

 Girls: No halter tops or spaghetti-strap tops.
 All tops must be long enough to be tucked in.
 Bras, bare shoulders, and cleavage are not allowed to be exposed.
 Skirts and shorts must be fingertip length.
 If legging-style pants are worn, shorts must be worn over them.
+A one-piece swim suit or tankini is required (or a t-shirt to cover a two-piece).
+A swim skirt/shorts are required to use the water obstacle course.

 Guys: No tank tops, t-shirts/sweatshirts with sides cut out, or suggestive athletic wear.
 Underwear of any sort should never be showing.